Sprinter05/gochat/doc/IMPLEMENTATION.md

 ## Body

 ### Payload
-The payload will start being read right after the header until **CRLF** (`\r\n`) is read.
-The server may handle the read bytes according to the supplied length in the header.
-If the payload has several arguments as specified by the header it will be read again.
+The payload will start being read after processing the header, both should be separated with **CRLF** (`\r\n`).
+A total of *n* reads will be performed, corresponding to the amount of arguments specified by the header.
+Each read will stop when **CRLF** is found.
+If the last read argument goes over the maximum payload size, it will be ignored and if there are any pending reads, they will not be performed.